A Husky wolf mix combines a purebred Siberian Husky or an Alaskan Husky, with a wolf.

 Being left alone can lead to destructive tendencies and stress.

-This mix is also likely to be vocal, and extremely high energy.
-So, it is not a mix that suits city life or apartment living.
+This mix is also likely to be vocal, and very high energy.
+So, it does not suit city life or apartment living.

 High Prey Drive